Vanilagy/webm-muxer/README.md

 [webm-writer-js](https://github.com/thenickdude/webm-writer-js) for being the inspiration for most of the core EBML writing code.

-For development, clone this repository, install everything with `npm i`, then run `npm run watch` to bundle the code into the `build` directory.
+For development, clone this repository, install everything with `npm install`, then run `npm run watch` to bundle the code into the `build` directory.
+Run `npm run check` to run the TypeScript type checker, and `npm run lint` to run ESLint.